Welcome to Inara!

 Modern mass education (K-12, college) gives us a framework for understanding ourselves and the world that is more influenced by 18th-century European Enlightenment principles than the Quran, even though we are believing Muslims.

-Modern mass education gives us three things, of which only one is really essential:
+Modern mass education gives us three things:

 1. Knowledge Content – the content taught in the sciences, in English, mathematics, etc.